 - Stay focused on your goals.
 Successfully managing cyclothymia can take time.
 Stay motivated by keeping your goals in mind.

 - Find healthy outlets.
 Explore healthy ways to channel your energy, such as hobbies, exercise and recreational activities.

 There's no sure way to prevent cyclothymia.
 However, treatment at the earliest indication of a mental health disorder can help prevent cyclothymia from worsening.
-Long-term preventive treatment also can help prevent minor episodes from becoming full-blown episodes of mania or depression.
+Long-term preventive treatment also can help prevent minor symptoms from becoming full-blown episodes of hypomania, mania or major depression.

 - Cyclothymic disorder.
-In: Diagnostic and Statistical Manual of Mental Disorders DSM-IV-TR.
-4th ed.
-Arlington, Va.: American Psychiatric Association; 2000. http://www.psychiatryonline.com.
-Accessed May 1, 2012.
+In: Diagnostic and Statistical Manual of Mental Disorders DSM-5.
+5th ed.
+Arlington, Va.: American Psychiatric Association; 2013. http://www.psychiatryonline.org.
+Accessed May 7, 2015.

 - Suppes T, et al. Bipolar disorder in adults: Assessment and diagnosis. http://www.uptodate.com/home.
 Accessed May 7, 2015.